tejaswini-1999/Home-Depot/README.md

 <br>

 ## 📌 Overview
-This project is a comprehensive inventory management system designed for Home Depot, a leading home improvement retailer.
+This project is a comprehensive **inventory management system** designed for Home Depot, a leading home improvement retailer.
 The system is built to efficiently track products, their quantities, suppliers, sales transactions, and more.
-The project includes an Entity-Relationship (ER) model, data dictionary, SQL queries, stored procedures, triggers, and other database components to manage the inventory system effectively.
+The project includes an **Entity-Relationship (ER) model, data dictionary, SQL queries, stored procedures, triggers**, and other database components to manage the inventory system effectively.
 <br><br>

 ## 🎯 Objectives